-7Specifically, we consider all stocks with CRSP codes 10 and 11.
-In line with previous work, we remove all "penny stocks" with prices less than five dollars, to help alleviate biases arising from price discreteness; see, e.g., Harris (1994) and Amihud (2002).
+Our primary empirical investigations rely on daily data obtained from the Center for Research in Securities Prices (CRSP) database spanning the period from January 1963 to December 2019.
+We include all stocks with CRSP codes 10 and 11.
+In line with previous work, we remove all "penny stocks" with prices less than five dollars to help alleviate biases arising from price discreteness (e.g., Harris (1994); Amihud (2002)).
+All in all, this leaves us with a total of 273.823 firm-month observations.